Rayc940/ece5160-fast-robot/lab5/lab.md

 float d = Kd * d_raw;
 ```

-Because the ToF sensor measurements are discrete and noisy, using the raw derivative caused unstable behavior.
+Because the TOF sensor measurements are discrete and noisy, using the raw derivative caused unstable behavior.
 To reduce this noise, a low pass filter was applied.

 ```cpp
 d_filt = alpha_d * d_raw + (1.0f - alpha_d) * d_filt;